JustinNew/Leetcode-Python-Solutions/README.md

 ### Linked List

   - Remember to use Dummy Head Node to make life easier.
-  - Use two points for many problems.
+  - Use points for many problems: two, three or four.
   - Careful about issue related to first node.
+  - Careful about the nodes connection change.
   - Partition List: separate one list into two lists and then combine together.
 Example: 86 Partition List

 ### Array/List problems